reportportal/agent-ruby/README.md

 Supported settings:

- - username - username of the ReportPortal user
  - uuid - uuid of the ReportPortal user
  - endpoint - URI of ReportPortal web service where requests should be sent
  - launch - launch name